More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Empirics for the prediction

 \section{Empirics for the prediction}

 Our more realistic model of variant observation sets up a prediction framework for the number of new variants in a follow-up experiment.
-But without further development, we still face the difficulty that our predictor in \Cref{eq:naive_new} does not use any information about the pilot experimental data except its cardinality.
-Recall that the hyperparameters $\mass, \discount, \conc$ control the behavior of the predictor, as proved in \Cref{sec:prediction}.
+But without further development, we still face the difficulty that our predictor from \Cref{eq:naive_new} does not use any information about the pilot experimental data except its cardinality.
+Recall that the hyperparameters $\mass, \discount, \conc$ control the behavior of the estimator (\Cref{prop:asymptotic}).
 So we will induce a dependency on the observed pilot data by fitting these hyperparameter values to the pilot data.
-Our approach may be seen to fit into the framework of empirical Bayes.

-One common option in empirical Bayes is to maximize the probability of the data given the hyperparameters: $\argmax_{\mass, \discount, \conc} \PP(\mcount_{1:N} | \mass, \discount, \conc)$ with $\PP(\mcount_{1:N} | \mass, \discount, \conc) = \int_{\mfreq} \PP(\mcount_{1:N} | \mfreq) \PP(d\mfreq | \mass, \discount, \conc)$.
-In the case without sequencing errors, this probability can be expressed in closed form as the \emph{exchangeable feature probability function} (EFPF) \citep{broderick2013feature}.
+One common approach in empirical Bayes is to maximize the probability of the data given the hyperparameters: $\argmax_{\mass, \discount, \conc} \PP(\mcount_{1:N} | \mass, \discount, \conc)$ with $\PP(\mcount_{1:N} | \mass, \discount, \conc) = \int_{\mfreq} \PP(\mcount_{1:N} | \mfreq) \PP(d\mfreq | \mass, \discount, \conc)$.
+In the case without sequencing errors, this probability can be expressed in closed form as the exchangeable feature probability function (EFPF) \citep{broderick2013feature}.
 However, with sequencing errors, the integral can be very high-dimensional and expensive to compute with Markov chain Monte Carlo.
-Moreover, even without sequencing errors, the exchangeable feature probability function for the beta process is a complex function of sums, products, quotients, and exponentiation of gamma functions \citep[Eq.\ 8]{broderick2013feature}, which we find can suffer from numerical instability in this optimization problem.
+Moreover, even without sequencing errors, the exchangeable feature probability function for the beta process is a complex function of sums, products, quotients, and exponentiation of gamma functions \citep[Eq.\ 8]{broderick2013feature}, which we find can lead to numerical instability in the optimization.